 Anyone old enough, like me, to remember the hit television show Designing Women, might remember the beautiful home in the opening credits that represented the office of the Sugarbaker sisters.
 Even though the sitcom was set in Atlanta, Georgia, the real house is actually in Little Rock.
 Villa Marre, as it’s known, was picked for the show because the show producer’s Arkansas roots.
 Just a short ride from downtown, it’s a fun thing to do in Little Rock.

 Meditate at the Little Rock Nine Monument

-After visiting the Central High historic site, don’t miss visiting the Capital building to see Testament: The Little Rock Nine Monument.
+After visiting the Central High historic site, don’t miss visiting the Capitol building to see the statues of Testament: The Little Rock Nine Monument.
 The monument honors the bravery and courage of the Arkansas Nine and the part they played in the 1957 desegregation crisis in Little Rock.
 The monument is included on the US civil rights trail.
 Visitors can admire the statues as well as plaques with quotations from each of the nine students.

 Ride a Streetcar

 I love a city like Little Rock that’s utilized it’s cute downtown area.
 To help visitors get around even better, the city offers a free streetcar service.
 The METRO streetcar service operates two routes seven days a week.
 The blue line even takes you across the Arkansas River into North Little Rock.
 Check their website for schedules and even a downloadable app.
 The streetcar is the best way to get to Little Rock’s downtown events so you don’t have to worry about parking.